Available with Image Server

 Examples

-The Multidimensional Principal Components tool can be used to reduce the complexity and focus the analysis of 30 years of sea surface salinity data.
+Use this tool to reduce the complexity and focus the analysis of 30 years of sea surface salinity data.
 The results of the tool can be used to focus further analysis on the raster bands that account for the most variance.

 Usage notes

-The Multidimensional Principal Components tool includes configurations for input layer, component settings, and result layer.
+Multidimensional Principal Components includes configurations for the input layer, component settings, and result layers.

 Input layer